CNAID/GWAS/meta/readme.md

 * Zhou, Associations between [CD28](CD28/readme.md) polymorphism and susceptibility to multiple autoimmune diseases: a meta analysis
 * Chang, Genetic variants of [CCR6](TRAF1/readme.md) are associated with both autoimmune and infectious diseases: meta-analysis
 * Xu, Genetic variants of [IRF5](IRF5/readme.md) are associated with both autoimmune and infectious diseases: meta-analysis
+* NBT, Genetic variants of [NLRP3](NLRP3/readme.md) are associated with both autoimmune and infectious diseases: meta-analysis
+* NBT, Genetic variants of [PTPRC](PTPRC/readme.md) are associated with both autoimmune and infectious diseases: meta-analysis